svn2github/ninjafirewall/trunk/readme.txt

 == Changelog ==

-= 3.6.6 =
+= 3.6.7 =

-* The "Statistics" page and dashboard widget will display the same values.
-Previously, the total of blocked threats displayed in the "Statistics" page was reset if the corresponding firewall log was deleted.
+* Added a new option to block any attempt (e.g., exploiting a vulnerability, using a backdoor etc) to create a user account.
+See "Firewall Policies > Basic Policies > Block user accounts creation".
+* The "Daily Activity Report" will include the domain name of the blog in the email subject.
+* Fixed a potential "Zend OPcache API " warning message when saving the "Login Protection" options.
+* The "Updates" menu was renamed to "Rules Update".
+* Improved PHP session handling.
+* Fixed a potential "Call to a member function close() on null" PHP error in the firewall.
-* Fixed a bug in the Garbage Collector: in some cases, the firewall log was deleted a few days later than expected.
+* [WP+ Edition] Fixed a bug in the "Web Filter" page where the button to submit the HTML form was not visible.
-* The Garbage Collector will still be able to run even if WP-Cron is disabled.
-* Fixed an issue introduced in WordPress 4.9.6: NinjaFirewall was not visible in the list of plugins when using WP-CLI.
-Note that if you want to enable/disable it from WP-CLI you will need to append the `--user` switch to your command (e.g., `$ wp plugin activate ninjafirewall --user=some_admin`).
+* [WP+ Edition] Updated IPv4/IPv6 GeoIP databases.
-* Minor fixes.
+* Minor fixes and adjustments.